Azure/LinuxPatchExtension/CONTRIBUTING.md

 # Contributing to Azure/LinuxPatchExtension
-First, thank you for contributing to LinuxPatchExtension repository!
+First of all, thank you for considering contributing to the Azure LinuxPatchExtension repository!

 ## Basics
 If you would like to become an active contributor to this project, please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.io/guidelines/).